FortiGate

 Solution

-Let's assume a user wants to identify which is physical CPU which is handling the OSPF process.
+Let's assume a user wants to identify which is the physical CPU that is handling the OSPF process.

-1) It is necessary to identify the process ID [PID] of OSPFd.
-In order to do use the command global command in case it is operated in VDOM environment:
+1. It is necessary to identify the process ID [PID] of OSPFd. to use the command global command in case it is operated in the VDOM environment:

 182